 Ce sont des vrais bobos à manger des graines de quinoa dans leurs salades.

-They’re real fancy people eating quinoa seeds in their salads.
+They’re really fancy people eating quinoa seeds in their salads.

 This is the slang for redneck.
 In Belgium, they say “baraki” and “kétaine” in Québec.
-I wrote an article related to it: The curse of being named Kevin in the French culture.
+I wrote an article related to it: The Curse of Being Named Kevin in France.

 The second definition is the contraction of “beau frère” in English “brother-in-law”.